gtvj/gtvj.github.io/guitar-journey.md

 ## Components of good practice

-I've been a student of Bryan Sutton since 2019.
+I've been a student on [Bryan Sutton's ArtistWorks school](https://artistworks.com/guitar-lessons-bryan-sutton) since 2019.
 Here are the key messages he's conveyed during our video exchanges:

 * Every practice session should progress through three distinct phases:
     * **Remind**.
 This can be considered a reminder of what quality is and a warm up;